timdeschryver/zod-fixture/docs/index.md

 ### Create Your Own Transformer

-Instead of using the opinionated `Fixture` class, you can extend the unopinionated `Transformer` and register the desired generators.
+Instead of using one of the opinionated `Fixture`s, you can extend the unopinionated `Transformer` and register the desired generators.

 <<< @/../examples/transformer.test.ts#example